ngnos/ngnos-1x/CONTRIBUTING.md

   your upcoming commit.

 ## Bug Report/Issue
-Issues or bugs are found in any software project.
-VyOS is not an exception.
+Issues or bugs are found in any software project. ngNOS is not an exception.

 All issues should be reported to the developers.
 This lets the developers know what is not working properly.
 Without this sort of feedback every developer